braiden/python-ant-downloader/README.md

 ### Configuration

 See antd.cfg from configuration options including where files are saved, and Garmin Connect login details.
+The file will be created in ~/.antd the first time you run the program.